 A trip to the Great Smoky Mountain National Park is an opportunity to get back to nature on a grand scale.
 Our visit required catching breaks between days of showers, which were coming from the remnants of a recent hurricane.
-By shifting our schedule around, we were able to enjoy a couple of days of exploring in one of the most visited parks in the nation.
-During our planning stage for the trip, we identified Cades Cove as a “must see” section of the park.
+By shifting our schedule around, we were able to enjoy a couple of days of exploring one of the most visited parks in the nation.
+During our planning stage for the trip, we identified Cades Cove as a “must-see” section of the park.
 With a full day of sunshine being forecasted, we were not going to pass up this opportunity to see America’s best free attraction.

 When you hear the name Great Smoky Mountains, your thoughts are of huge hillsides and scenic peaks.
 In between those mountains are some beautiful valleys.
 One of the most picturesque is Cades Cove.
 We made our way into the park via the entrance from Gatlinburg.
 A quick stop at the Sugarland Visitor Center allowed us some historical and topographical knowledge of the park.
 Here, visitors can pick up brochures and maps that will help guide them through America’s best free attraction.
 With all of the recent rain, we knew the hiking trails would be muddy.
 It was decided to stick to adventures that kept us closer to the main walkways.
-As we made our way towards the 11-mile loop road of Cades Cove, we enjoyed the amazing scenery that unfolded before our eyes.
+As we made our way toward the 11-mile loop road of Cades Cove, we enjoyed the amazing scenery that unfolded before our eyes.

 Where there are hills and mountains you will usually find plenty of streams.
 The flowing water is inviting to watch and brings a sense of peace.
 As you make your way through this national park, be sure to watch for pull-offs that signify good viewing spots.
 If you visit during drier times, you may wish to hike to one or more of the many waterfalls that dot the region.
 For us, we had to be satisfied with the small rapids that are found in the streams that hug the road along the way through the park.

 While we had decided that hiking in the mud would be off our list, there was still an opportunity to get a little closer to nature.
 Once we arrived at Cades Cove, our first stop was the Cades Cove Riding Stables.
-Since our visit was during a weekday, after the Labor Day weekend, we had an opportunity for a personal tour.
+Since our visit was on a weekday, after the Labor Day weekend, we had an opportunity for a personal tour.
 Crystal rode on Sky and I was on Frank, while our tour guide Sarah, was riding her horse Salem.
 The sunshine made us forget about the muddy conditions, and it didn’t seem to bother our mounts in the least.
 Since it was just the three of us, we mostly spent our time discussing life and traveling.
 We learned more about each other and by the end of our ride, felt a bond with our new friend.
 This is one of the things we enjoy most about traveling to new destinations.

 Many of the visitors to Cades Cove come for a chance to spot wildlife.
 Throughout our visit to the park, we did see a wide range of animals, but none more than the wild turkeys.
-Where we come from, these are not a rare sight, so we basically ignored the small flocks that congregate in various places.
+Where we come from, these are not a rare sight, so we ignored the small flocks that congregate in various places.
 As we scanned the horizon for bears, elks, or other large creatures, I would do my best to avoid the birds that refused to move for passing vehicles.
 After a while, it almost appeared as though the turkeys were doing everything in their power to get noticed.
-There was even one point that a single bird crossed slowly in front of our car, while staring at both of us.
-Clearly, he was not willing to accept being overlooked.
+There was even one point that a single bird crossed slowly in front of our car while staring at both of us.
+He was not willing to accept being overlooked.

 America’s Best Free Attraction

-Touring Cades Cove is definitely an opportunity that is not to be missed.
+Touring Cades Cove is an opportunity that is not to be missed.
 Since most people visit during the summer months, the traffic can be extremely heavy.
 There are a couple of ways to overcome this issue.
-We chose to visit after kids had returned to school, but this isn’t always a good option for families.
+We chose to visit after the kids had returned to school, but this isn’t always a good option for families.
 During the summer months, every Saturday and Wednesday morning is reserved for non-automotive traffic.
-Visitors can walk or bike around the loop free from the vehicle traffic starting at sunrise until 10:00 a.m.
+Visitors can walk or bike around the loop-free from vehicle traffic starting at sunrise until 10:00 a.m.
 They even have bike rentals at the Cades Cove Campground Store.
 They also have a deli, where you can pick up picnic supplies, in case you forgot to pack them before heading into the park.
 With all of these sights to see and places to explore, how many of you are thinking of adding a visit to America’s best free attraction?